Civil Litigation and Dispute Resolution LLM

 As a world centre for litigation and alternative dispute resolution, London is an ideal place to study.
 This LLM is taught at our Gray's Inn campus, which is well placed in relation to the legal community.

-Why City's LLM in Civil Litigation and Dispute Resolution?
+Why choose City's LLM in Civil Litigation and Dispute Resolution?

 - Develop your knowledge of civil litigation, arbitration and mediation in a unique practice focused course